AU-Master-Thesis/thesis/sections/discussion/future-work.typ

  - The state space is more complex.
 As a result the matrices being sent around are larger, and more computationally costly
  - What factors would have to change or be updated?
  - Have other already done something similar

+ - Have the factorgraph be able to change the number of variable nodes during the lifetime of the graph.
+I.e. having it dependant on the desired velocity.
+If we want to accelerate the robot and have it move faster, it might be better to have more variables/longer future horizon, while if we do not move very fast, fewer variables could be sufficient and less computationally taxing in that case.